 Note: If you skip the step of decarb and try to just decarb your plant material in oil, testing shows that you’ll only get about 20-30% activation.
 Make sure you always decarb first to get the most out of your plant material.

 Step 3: Strain and Bake

-After you infuse your oil, you can strain it out (they’re going to have a custom strainer available soon, but for now, I just used a fine mesh colander).
+After you infuse your oil, you can strain it out (you can use the Ardent Frainer, AKA funnel + strainer, or just a fine mesh colander).

 Put the purple chamber in the dishwasher.